 A quick inspection shows that the Skein functions use variable ONE to detect endianness.
 Frama-C assumes a little-endian architecture by default, so Eva is only analyzing the little-endian version of the library (Frama-C also assumes an IA-32 architecture, so we are only analyzing the library as compiled and run on this architecture).
 The big-endian version of the library could be analyzed by reproducing the same steps we are taking here for a big-endian configuration of Frama-C.

-You will also see lots of variable names prefixed by fc, FC and S___fc.
-These are all variables coming from ACSL specifications in the Frama-C standard library.
+You may also see variable names prefixed by \\fc\, \\FC\ and S\\\fc\.
+These are variables coming from ACSL specifications in the Frama-C standard library.